'We have a deal,' say Greece and Macedonia over name dispute

 “By solving the name question, we are becoming a member of NATO,” Zaev added.

-The accord still requires ratification by the two national parliaments and a referendum in Macedonia.
+The accord still requires ratification by the two national parliaments and a referendum in Macedonia, a tough test for the leaders in both countries.

+“Today is a hard day for the Republic of Macedonia.
+We just saw a press conference where the defeat is shown as a fake victory,” Hristijan Mickoski, president of opposition party VMRO-DPMNE said.

 Skopje also needs to revise its constitution, Tsipras said, before Greece ratifies the deal.

 The name dispute has soured relations between the two neighbors at least since 1991, when Macedonia broke away from former Yugoslavia, declaring its independence under the name Republic of Macedonia.